AuzFox/ERA-3D-Docs/docs/api-reference.md

 	__Arguments__:

-	- `#!c int camera: index of the 3D camera to get [0-3]`
+	- `#!c int camera`: Index of the 3D camera to get [0-3]

 	__Description__:

-	Returns a pointer to the given 3d camera.
+	Returns a pointer to the given 3D camera.

 ### `getLight`